 In the Coeur d'Alene area, workers in the restaurant and hospitality industry are especially vulnerable, often lacking supportive relationships and access to resources that can see them through a crisis or prevent the slide into homelessness.

 WE'RE HERE TO HELP.

-Rebecca Smith, Board Chair
+Rebecca Smith, Executive Director

 As a community-wide organization of individuals and entities, representing a variety of backgrounds and perspectives, CDAIDE serves those working in Coeur d’Alene area restaurants and hotels by providing resources and emergency financial assistance, as well as building positive relationships.

 Watch this short video to learn about our work.

 Hospitality workers form one of the hardest-working yet most fragile groups in our community.